mohaidr/LPS/readme.md

 ### Configure Logger
 `Command: lps logger [options]`

-This command configures logging options for the LPS tool.
-It allows you to specify where log files should be saved, whether logs should be output to the console, the level of detail in the logs, and other logging preferences.
-Proper logging is crucial for analyzing the results and behavior of tests.
+Sets up logging parameters for the test operations.
+This command allows customization of log output locations, console logging preferences, and log verbosity.
+Effective logging is vital for later analysis and troubleshooting of test results.

     Log File Path (-lfp, --logFilePath <logFilePath>): Specifies the file path for logging output.